safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Creating the message object

-We already have a `protocolKit` instance right?
-So let’s use it to create a new message.
+We already have a `protocolKit` instance right?, let’s use it to create a new message.
 A message can be a plain string or a valid EIP-712 typed data structure

 ```json
 // An example of string message